 Likewise, your parents both had a 50-50 chance of inheriting their parents’, your grandparents, genes.
 Therefore, you share 50% of your genes with your parents and 25% with your grandparents.
 This is how physical features and other family traits change (or sometimes stay the same) through the generations.

-Higher frequency of similar genes points to a close familial relationship.
+A higher frequency of similar genes points to a close familial relationship.
 Therefore, a DNA test can reveal how closely you are related to another individual.
 Full siblings share around 50% of their genes, while half-siblings share only about 25%.
 You also share about 25% with your aunts and uncles.
 First cousins share around 12%, second cousins share around 3%, and so on down the ancestral line.

 All humans (Homo sapiens) share about 99.9 percent of the same sequence of DNA.
 Only about 0.1 percent of the sequence is different among various groups of humans.
 Regional populations of humans tend to share many of the same genetic markers.
 By comparing your DNA to a database of other individuals’ DNA sequences, genetic testing companies can give you an idea of where your ancestors came from.

 It’s important to note that the information you get from a DNA genealogy test is general and probabilistic.
 That means the answers are based on statistical probabilities, and they aren’t to be considered as hard facts.
-While some genetic markers may be commonly found in one particular population, that doesn’t mean they’re unique to that people.
+While some genetic markers may be commonly found in one particular population, that doesn’t mean they’re unique to those people.
 It just means you’re statistically more likely to be related to those people than other groups.